Halfway Houses in Mobile, AL

 • Interim services for clients

-• Residential long term rehab, short term rehab and residential treatment
+• Short term rehab, residential treatment and residential addiction treatment

-• Professional interventionist/Educational consultants, Early intervention for HIV and Self-help groups
+• Social skills development, Early intervention for HIV and Case management

 • Sliding fee scale